lrotermund/blog/content/posts/symfony-and-htmx-poc.md

 Again, we already know `hx-post` and `hx-target`, only `hx-vals` is new.
-The exciting thing here is that our button can simply send a POST request and the values come from the `hx-vals` attribute, which contains a JSON with the data we want to submit.
-The target is defined as a CSS selector for the basketcount component in the header, which is a little round label above the basket icon that shows the number of items in the basket.
+The exciting thing here is that our button can simply send a POST request and the values come from the `hx-vals` attribute, which contains a
+{{< abbr "JSON" "JavaScript Object Notation" >}} with the data we want to submit.
+The target is defined as a {{< abbr "CSS" "Cascading Style Sheets" >}}
+selector for the basketcount component in the header, which is a little round label above the basket icon that shows the number of items in the basket.
 This also replaces the innerHTML in a response.

 This is the basket header item: